Twin Cities, Gemini

 A phantom pain pulsed at Werner’s abdomen, and the palm of his hands began to itch.

 No. If the oberst was working alongside ELPIS then he was a traitor to Capricorn and needed to be dealt corrective action.

 This was the opportunity he had been waiting for.
 He could use this to bring Ophiuchus’s attention to ELPIS’s ongoings in the Twin Cities.
 Frame it as the colonel overstepping his bounds and slipping beneath Capricorn’s radar.
 Frame the modified conductors Capricorn was receiving on him if Ophiuchus found out about them.
 The pieces would fit perfectly.
 Even so, he still had to wait for Cadence to handle the situation on her end first.

 * * *

-Despite everything being laid out in stone and despite Werner’s orders, Stein accompanied the colonel out for another round of drinks the following night.
+Despite everything being laid out in stone and despite Werner’s orders, Stein accompanied the oberst out for another round of drinks the following night.

 But Werner knew there were no such things as miracles.